afrinadaud/Driver-Drowiness-Detection/README.md

 ## How the code works?

-Dataset is obtained here [I'm an inline-style link with title](https://www.kaggle.com/prasadvpatil/mrl-dataset "Dataset")
+Dataset is obtained from [here](https://www.kaggle.com/prasadvpatil/mrl-dataset "Dataset")

 ## Training Part
 1. Images are loaded from any folder to specify, resize them to 80x80 and loaded into an 'image' array.